A DNN Biophysics Model with Topological and Electrostatic Features: Methods

 \subsubsection{Introduction}

-In most of the molecular simulations, including Monte Carlo simulation, Brownian Dynamics, Molecular Dynamics, etc., the electrostatic interactions are characterized by the partial charges assigned at the atomic centers.
+In most molecular simulations, including Monte Carlo simulation, Brownian Dynamics, Molecular Dynamics, etc., the electrostatic interactions are characterized by the partial charges assigned at the atomic centers.
 These partial charges are assigned according to the force fields, which are a set of mathematical equations and parameters used to calculate the potential energy of a molecule based on its atomic structure and interactions.
 The force fields are determined by experiment or quantum chemistry.

-The algorithm for obtaining the mulit-scale, physics-informed, uniform electrostatic features can be explained using the left of Fig.~\ref{fig_e-features}.
+The algorithm for obtaining the mulit-scale, physics-informed, uniform electrostatic features can be explained using Fig.~\ref{fig_e-features}.
 The electrostatic profile of the protein is determined by the partial charges $q_n({\bf r}_n)$ or reaction potential $\phi_\text{reac}({\bf r}_n)$ at the atomic centers ${\bf r}_n$'s as illustrated by the black dots for $n=1,2,\cdots,N_c$ with $N_c$ as the number of atoms of the protein.
 Partial charges are the source of electrostatic interactions while reaction potentials are the outcomes of electrostatic interactions for the solvated potein, which includes the important solute-solvent interactions.
 Consider the variation of $N_c$, the number of atoms, from protein to protein, it is difficult to directly use $q_n({\bf r}_n)$ and/or $\phi_\text{reac}({\bf r}_n)$ as features for machine learning.
 Our strategy to alleviate this pain is to use point-multipoles as illustrated by the explosion symbols at the cluster centers to carry redistributed charges or reaction potentials in terms of moments of the multipole expansion.
 The number of cluster centers are uniform for proteins with various numbers of atoms.
 It is also multiscale as being determined by the combination of levels of the tree $L$ and number of terms of the multipole expansion $p$.
 The users specify $L$ and $p$ as needed.

-In the left of Fig.~\ref{fig_e-features}. the $N_d$ point multipoles (explosion symbols) are organized in a hierarchical way such that different level of details are given by different number of symbols at different levels.
+In Fig.~\ref{fig_e-features}. the $N_d$ point multipoles (explosion symbols) are organized in a hierarchical way such that different level of details are given by different number of symbols at different levels.
 For the $m$th multipole, $m=1,\cdots,N_d$, using a 3-d index ${\bf k} = (k_1, k_2, k_3)$, $|{\bf k}| = k_1+k_2+k_3$, in a cluster $c$ with cluster center ${\bf x}_c$, the moments are defined as

 Note when $|{\bf k}| = 0$, ${\bf k} = (0,0,0)$; when $|{\bf k}| = 1$, ${\bf k} \in \{(1,0,0), (0,1,0), (1,0,0)\}$; when $|{\bf k}| = 2$, ${\bf k} \in \{(1,1,0),(1,0,1),(0,1,1),(2,0,0),(0,2,0),(0,0,2)\}$, etc.